By Ryan Meredith

 Deferral of tax payments

 - VAT payments that fall due between 20th March – 30th June will be deferred with businesses given until the end of the 2020/21 tax year to settle these liabilities.
+Find out more on how to pay any VAT you do defer here.

 - Income tax payments on account, normally due 31 July 2020 will be deferred to 31st January 2021, consistent with the deadline for filing your self-assessment tax return.